Skip to content

 Follow the tutorial for more details.

-Create a Spring-Boot Project
+Create a Spring Boot Project

-To create a new project Spring-Boot, execute:
+To create a new Spring Boot project, execute:

 jeka -cp=dev.jeka:springboot-plugin project: scaffold springboot: